vccjlc/mini_projects/README_loop.md

-We consider implementing the programming language "Loop".
+We consider implementation of the custom programming language "Loop".
 The syntax of the language is described by a grammar with the starting symbol Program:

 Program → SequenceOfInstructions
 SequenceOfInstructions → ε | SequenceOfInstructions Instruction